-This event will be the last in a series of five annual conferences on the UK-Japan relationship and opportunities for closer bilateral cooperation.
+This event was the last in a series of five annual conferences on the UK-Japan relationship and opportunities for closer bilateral cooperation.

 The UK-Japan Global Seminar Series is funded by The Nippon Foundation and held in partnership with The Nippon Foundation and the Great Britain Sasakawa Foundation.